-The Company's equityand exchange traded fund are susceptible to price risk arising from uncertainties about future prices of the instruments.
+The Company's equity, debt instruments and exchange traded fund are susceptible to price risk arising from uncertainties about future prices of the instruments.
 As all of the Company's financial instruments are carried at fair value with fair value changes recognised in the other comprehensive income.